DBraun/DawDreamer/README.md

 * MIDI playback in absolute time and PPQN time
 * MIDI file export in absolute time
 * Rendering and saving multiple processors simultaneously
+* Support for the Faust Box and Signal APIs.
 * Full support on macOS, Windows, Linux, Google Colab, and Ubuntu Dockerfile

 DawDreamer's foundation is [JUCE](https://github.com/julianstorer/JUCE), with a user-friendly Python interface thanks to [pybind11](https://github.com/pybind/pybind11).
 DawDreamer evolved from an earlier VSTi audio "renderer", [RenderMan](https://github.com/fedden/RenderMan).